Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum install firefox

-Yum will search the package in its repositories and resolve all dependency issues for you itself.
+Yum will search the package in its repositories and resolve all your dependency issues.
 It will display information like the repository name, where the package is available, and its size.
 Simply enter Y in the confirmation prompt to start the installation.

 $ sudo yum -y install firefox